 "A must do at Shumba is the hot air ballooning ... a truly memorable experience to float across the plains observing the wildlife."
 Shumba Camp guest, September 2014

-S. S. Contraction

-Main and in a

 Busanga Bush Camp With just four tents, Busanga Bush Camp offers a truly intimate experience in the heart of the vast Busanga Plains.
 Hidden on a lush tree-island of sycamore fig trees, it sports an open-air dining area romantically lit by a unique chandelier.
 Uninterrupted views extend out towards the horizon, with herds of red lechwe and puku regularly feeding on the grassy seasonal floodplains that surround the camp.
 From this traditional safari camp, guests can explore the Plains and its diverse array of resident wildlife, including unusual antelope such as oribi and roan, along with lion and occasional cheetah and wild dog.